Chaga — Diamond of the Forest

 In the years of studying herbs, we have found that a young chaga starts out strong, then transitions into a linear relationship growing larger as the tree does.
 If the host tree is suppressed or weak, the chaga specimen will grow very slow.
 Chaga on healthy fast growing birch will typically grow in the shape of a horn rather quickly.
 Each specimen may show what kind of condition the tree is in, if you know what to look for.

 Chaga can live for many years on its host.
-When the tree dies, chaga then fruits and releases its spores.
+When the tree dies, or is damaged then chaga fruits and releases its spores.
 A lot of mushrooms use their gills to release spores into the air.
 However, chaga uses a different method when it comes to releasing its spores.
-It inoculates its host tree from the chaga specimen down to the roots via the cambium layer (where the sap flows up and down).
+It inoculates its host tree from the chaga specimen down to the roots via the cambium and phloem layer (where the sap flows up and down).
 When the tree is compromised by things like forest succession, disease or timber harvest, the chaga then decides to release its spores.
 (Similar to ‘’shocking’’ Shitake logs; a process where a mushroom farmer soaks an inoculated log in water for some time then removes the log and drops it on the ground to ‘’shock’’ it.
 The soaking simulates spring rain and the drop simulates thunder.
 Somehow the shitake mycelium translates those actions as a signal to fruit because its spring and conditions are right to do so.)
 Chaga grows as much as it can until it receives the signal that the tree is dying and then fruits.
 Chaga fruiting happens rather quickly to our eyes.
 The base of the tree will split open and millions of spores will be taken away with the air.

 One would speculate that harvesting chaga would harm its species.
-In fact, any hobbyist or mycologist will likely tell you that.
+In fact, many hobbyist or mycologist will likely tell you that.
 And the following information has upset more than a few since this was published.
 With a strong background in forestry and years in the field harvesting and studying, I have a more realistic approach when it comes to harvesting chaga and its sustainability.

 The spores use the air to disperse.
 One fruiting tree can release millions of spores into the atmosphere and travel hundreds of miles.
 One chaga can infect new trees across an entire state.
 This has been proven by scientists taking air samples in our atmosphere.
 So if chaga is not growing on birch in an area, the spores are there but the conditions may not be right in that particular ecosystem.

 Because of chaga’s direct relationship with the tree, as long as there are birch trees, there will be chaga.
 With that being said, over harvesting birch trees could potentially harm the population of this fungi.
 A large portion of land is managed for timber harvest.
-Timber harvest is good in our modern time for many reasons, some reasons are so good, they have unfortunately started cutting down some of our land that hasn’t been cut in 100 years or more...
+Timber harvest is good in our modern time for many reasons, some of those reasons are so good, they have unfortunately started cutting down some of our land that hasn’t been cut in 100 years or more...
 If these birch trees are taken before the fruiting stage, there will be no spores to carry on the cycle.
 There is nothing wrong with picking this herb or cutting birch down as long as we all have respect for the land.
 Chaga grows back, trees grow back.
 But we don’t need to and shouldn’t take every chaga and every tree.
 There are other people and animals that use the forests for other things than timber and herbs.
 And remember, just because someone can’t find something doesn’t make it a threatened or endangered species.

 If you decide to look for chaga, here is a guideline for respecting the land: